-On 18 January 1886, Vincent enrolled on a drawing course in antique sculpture run by the artist Frans Vinck.
+On 18 January 1886, Vincent enrolled in a drawing course in antique sculpture run by the artist Frans Vinck.
 Vinck had studied with Henri Leys, who Vincent greatly admired.
 Vincent also took two weeks of painting lessons from Charles Verlat but was subsequently advised to spend some time concentrating on drawing.

 Vincent’s drawing style created a sensation at the academy: it was unlike anything people had seen before.
-He enjoyed his time there at first and noticed an improvement in his work, but after barely three weeks, he had had enough.
+He enjoyed his time there at first and noticed an improvement in his work but after barely three weeks, he had already had enough.
 He found “people at the academy” hateful and looked for ways to avoid discord.